 Whilst the predictive systems will be used to alert employees of the potential for elevated dust levels, allowing for preparation to reduce the magnitude of the predicted elevated levels, real-time air quality monitoring data will be used to identify when ambient levels of PM10 are actually elevated.
 Real-time response triggers will be established and designed to provide a system to warn operational personnel (via email and/or SMS) of levels approaching a relevant criterion and to provide management/control actions.
-The dust alarm triggers and positions of real-time air quality monitoring locations will be reviewed annually (i.e. as mining progresses) or as part of a contingency response, if required.
+The dust alarm triggers and positions of real-time air quality monitoring locations (including wind angle adjustment to the air quality monitors) will be reviewed annually (i.e. as mining progresses) or as part of a contingency response, if required.